shimarulin/workstation/README.md

 #### Create Vagrant box for test role from existing virtual machine

 Create new virtual machine and install target distributive.
 In according to Vagrant conventions, create user `vagrant` with password `vagrant`.
-This password don't need to run playbook and you can choice other if you need.
-After this it need setup to use as Vagrant box.
+This password don't need to run playbook, and you can choose other if you need.
+After this it needs setup to use as Vagrant box.

 Install and enable SSH server: